Meech Lake Accord: "The Last Supper" and the Companion Accord

 On June 3, 1990, after each premier met individually with the prime minister at 24 Sussex Drive, the first ministers met at the Canadian Museum of Civilization in Hull.
 Scheduled as a one-day meeting, the premiers instead met for a week at the National Conference Centre and the Government Conference Centre.
-The combined media presence outside lent to an atmosphere of chaos and drama, with repeated intonations by Mulroney and other federal officials that acceptance of the accord was necessary for the very survival of Canada.
+The combined media presence outside created an atmosphere of chaos and drama, with repeated intonations by Mulroney and other federal officials that acceptance of the Accord was necessary for the very survival of Canada.
 As the process wore on, journalists noted that the secrecy and spin began to echo the original meetings that had created problems in the first place.
-According, to historian Michael Bliss, "Many found the spectacle nauseating."
+According to historian Michael Bliss, "Many found the spectacle nauseating."

-After a first day that was unsuccessful, McKenna attempted to start conversation by announcing that New Brunswick would support the Accord.
+After an unsuccessful first day, McKenna attempted to start conversation by announcing that New Brunswick would support the Accord.
 The second day saw Filmon agree to a second accord being enacted a number of months after the original passed, allowing for all sides to show more flexibility.

 At the meeting, Bourassa conceded that a second accord could be adopted that included a guarantee that distinct society would not weaken gender equality and give the territories involvement in the appointment of senators and Supreme Court justices.
-The Premiers also agreed to hold future conferences on Aboriginal and minority language issues, the creation of a "Canada Clause" to guide judicial decisions in the same manner as "distinct society", a new process for how new provinces would be formed, and a new amending procedure.
+The premiers also agreed to hold future conferences on Aboriginal and minority language issues, the creation of a "Canada Clause" to guide judicial decisions in the same manner as "distinct society", a new process for how new provinces would be formed, and a new amending procedure.

 Wells, however, was still not satisfied with the proposed conditions, and threatened to walk out of the conference.
 After being physically stopped by Alberta Premier Don Getty, he was asked what his conditions were for acceptance, and Wells replied that he needed a guarantee that Senate reform would be carried out.
-The Ontario delegation then proposed a new formula: A clause would be placed in the new accord for Senate reform negotiations to continue to 1995.
-If negotiations failed by 1995, Ontario would agree to give up 6 Senate seats, meaning that Quebec would have 24 seats, Ontario 18, Prince Edward Island 4, and the remaining provinces 8.
+The Ontario delegation then proposed a new formula: a clause would be placed in the new accord for Senate reform negotiations to continue to 1995.
+If negotiations failed by 1995, Ontario would agree to give up six Senate seats, meaning that Quebec would have 24 seats, Ontario 18, Prince Edward Island 4, and the remaining provinces 8.
 Wells immediately agreed in principle.

 The next day, another signing ceremony was held, but Wells protested that the draft agreement had deleted a request that a 10-year review be conducted on the distinct society clause without informing him.
-The clause was never seriously considered by Federal negotiators who, thinking it would be a poison pill for Quebec, had never brought it to Bourassa's attention.
+The clause was never seriously considered by federal negotiators who, thinking it would be a poison pill for Quebec, had never brought it to Bourassa's attention.
 Wells put an asterisk next to his signature, but promised that the Accord would be put before the Newfoundland House of Assembly or to a referendum.